TUTORIAL – CLOUD FOUNDRY INTEGRATION

-Cloud Foundry (CF) is a popular open source Platform as a Service (PaaS) that can be deployed on your own infrastructure or on any Infrastructure-as-a-Service platform, like Amazon Web Service, Google Cloud Platform, or Azure.
-Using Cloud Foundry makes it easy to run, scale, and maintain applications - and integrating it with Conjur makes it easy for CF-deployed apps to securely get the secrets and credentials that they need.
+Cloud Foundry is an open source platform designed to make it easy for developers to run, scale, and maintain applications.
+Integrating with Conjur makes it easy for these apps to securely retrieve the secrets and credentials that they need.

 Before getting started with the tutorial, you must: